rafwegv/kubernetes-ingress/examples/appprotect/README.md

     ```
 2. Create the App-Protect policy and log configuration:
     ```
-    kubectl create -f dataguard_alarm.yaml
+    kubectl create -f dataguard-alarm.yaml
     kubectl create -f logconf.yaml
     ```
 3. Create an Ingress resource:
     ```
     $ kubectl create -f cafe-ingress.yaml
     ```
-    Note the annotations to the ingress.
-They enable and configure App-Protect with the policy and log configuration created in the last step.
+    Note the App Protect annotations in the Ingress resource.
+They enable WAF protection by configuring App Protect with the policy and log configuration created in the previous step.

 ## 4. Test the Application